amrij/zonnepanelen/README.md

    - the optimizer id, number of the panel, the direction, panel SN and panel power in pW.
    - Extra information for p1:
    - indicate to show P1 values;
    - P1 script to be used to retrieve the information;
    - Electricity supplier;
    - Number of Days and Months to show in the P1 graphs;
    - PVGis information when you want to have that included in the graphs.
-4. Customize css/zonnepanelen.css for zonnepanelen.php
-In css/zonnepanelen.css the following is fixed:
+4. Customize css/zonnepanelen-local.css for zonnepanelen.php by copying the zonnepanelen-local-example.css to zonnepanelen-local.css.
+The following is defined in this file:
    - div.box_Zonnepanelen: place, dimensions and possible rotation;
-   - div.box_Zonnepaneel_x: place and dimensions in % of the dimensions of div.box_Zonnepanelen.
-5. Customize css/zonnepanelen-electra.css for zonnepanelen-electra.php
-In css/zonnepanelen-electra.css the following is arranged:
    - div.box_Zonnepaneel_x: place and dimensions in % of the dimensions of div.box_Zonnepanelen.

 ## screenshot zonnepanelen.php $P1 = 0: